danielbodnar/awesome-stars/BY-LANG.md

 ## C# #

+- [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of file
+- [microsoft/hack-together-teams](https://github.com/microsoft/hack-together-teams) - HackTogether: The Microsoft Teams Global Hack | Register, Hack, Win 👇
 - [carlospolop/PEASS-ng](https://github.com/carlospolop/PEASS-ng) - PEASS - Privilege Escalation Awesome Scripts SUITE (with colors)
 - [appget/appget](https://github.com/appget/appget) - Free and open package manager for Windows.
 - [chocolatey/choco](https://github.com/chocolatey/choco) - Chocolatey - the package manager for Windows